9 – 12 a.m. unless otherwise by arrangement. See also visiting Jama Masjid below.

 Getting to the starting point

-- by metro: the easiest way is to get off at Chawri Bazaar, exit from the front of the train (assuming you are coming from the south) and get a cycle rickshaw down Chawri Bazaar itself.
+by metro: the simplest way is to get off at Chawri Bazaar, exit from the front of the train (assuming you are coming from the south) and get a cycle rickshaw down Chawri Bazaar itself.
 Ask for gate 3 of the mosque, not gate 1.
 This should cost no more than 20 Rupees, although rickshaw-wallahs may start at about 50 for tourists.
 You can also walk down Chawri Bazaar (following the road with a slight bend to the right and turning left then at the end).
+There is now a metro station called Jama Masjid on the violet line, but walking to gate 3 of the mosque from the closest exit (gate 2) is rather messy and complicated.

 SBT’s largest boys’ shelter home, near Tis Hazari metro station.